 Thanks to the support of the Ukrainian Cultural Foundation, this became possible and HUSPI is excited to become a part of the development team.

 - Exclusive AR content including portals to different spots around the Exclusion Zone

 - Uniquely designed guided tours by the witnesses of the events

 - Media library with archived materials and exclusive content,

 - The cultural heritage of Chernobyl, personal stories, and artistic image of the topic.

-The project is supported by the Ukrainian Cultural Foundation and with the assistance of the Ministries of Culture and Information Policy of Ukraine, the State Agency of Ukraine for Exclusion Zone Management, the National Museum of Chernobyl, PRYPYAT.com Center, European Institute of Chernobyl.
+The project is supported by the Ukrainian Cultural Foundation and with the assistance of the Ministry of Culture and Information Policy of Ukraine, the State Agency of Ukraine for Exclusion Zone Management, the National Museum of Chernobyl, PRYPYAT.com Center, European Institute of Chernobyl.